pedrettienea23/E-Commerce-clients-clustering/README.md

 ## Project Overview
 This project involves the analysis and exploration of the **Online Retail II** dataset, which contains transactional data from a UK-based online retailer.
 The retailer specializes in unique all-occasion giftware and primarily serves both individual customers and wholesalers.
 The dataset spans transactions from **December 1, 2009, to December 9, 2011**.

-The goal of this project is to clean, explore, and analyze the data to uncover insights about customer behavior trough customer segmentation techniques.
+The goal is to analyze customer data, group clients into meaningful segments, and suggest tailored business strategies for each group.
+The project uses K-Means clustering for segmentation and handles outliers as a separate category.
 ---

 ## Dataset Description